FREQUENTLY ASKED QUESTIONS

 Have you always offered video sessions?

 I've been providing therapy remotely since 2015.
-I've seen wonderful results come from meeting this way, and research supports the effectiveness of meeting remotely long before the pandemic.
-What matters most is that you and click.
+I've seen wonderful results come from meeting this way, and research supported the effectiveness of meeting remotely long before the pandemic.
+What matters most is that you and I click.

 Why do you offer a free initial consultation?

 Opening up to someone new can be daunting.
 Before booking a session, a consultation gives you a chance to tell me a bit about what's bringing you in, get a sense of what it feels like speaking with me ask any questions you have about me and my practice.